When you’re looking for experienced Ballybrack tree surgeon, look no further than Good Fellers Tree Services.

-There are 2 ways you can ensure that the soil around your tree is abundant in nutrients.
+There are 2 methods you can make sure that the soil around your tree is rich in nutrients.

-Use mulch.
-Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+- Usage mulch.
+Spread a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not have to touch the trunk.

 - Plant turf or some kind of ground cover.
 Dead plant material will decay in the ground and enrich the soil.
 Make certain your plants can thrive in the shade and that their roots do not take on the tree.